Torque Sensor - The 2026 Ultimate Guide | GALOCE

 In the world of engineering, manufacturing, and even everyday technology, precision is often the difference between success and failure.
 Whether you’re driving a car, using a power tool, or operating industrial machinery, understanding the forces at play—specifically, torque—is critical.
 Torque, the rotational equivalent of linear force, measures how much a force acting on an object causes it to rotate around an axis.
-To measure this force accurately, engineers rely on a specialized device: the torque sensor.
+To measure this force accurately, engineers rely on a specialized device: the torque sensor (also known as a torque transducer).
 In this blog, we’ll explore what a torque sensor is, its various types, how it works, and its wide-ranging applications across industries.
+Whether you need a dynamic torque sensor like the GTS208 for rotating shafts or a static model for laboratory testing, GALOCE’s GTS series torque sensors deliver precision and reliability.

 Defining Torque: The Foundation of Torque Sensing